ersanchez/notes/git-without-github.md

 Here are the things you will need:

-* access to a remote server - I will use "server" to describe this computer from now on
+* SSH access to a remote server - I will use "server" to describe this computer from now on
   * with `git` installed
 * access to a client computer - I am using a laptop, so I will call it "laptop" in this note
   * with `git` installed

 ## Initial Conditions

-Here are some scenarios that I can envision:
+Here are some tasks that I will describe:

+1. Create a `git` repository
-1. You have a repository that you wish to clone from your laptop to the server
+1. Clone a repository from your server to your laptop
-1. You have a repository on the server that you want to clone to the laptop
+1. Clone a repository from your laptop to your server
-1. You have a directory on either computer that is not _yet_ a git repository that you want to start tracking using git and then clone in either direction

 ## Some Things to Know

 * A directory (folder) is not a repository until you initialize it with `git`
+ * After you initialize the directory it becomes a repository
-* You can't just start syncing a repository back-and-forth between your server and your laptop - you must first export that existing repository into what is called a _bare_ repository
+* You can't just start syncing a repository back-and-forth between your server and your laptop
+ * You must first export that existing repository into what is called a _bare_ repository
+ * You will clone this bare repository

+## Detailed Scenarios

+### Initializing a Repository

+Let's say you have a directory (folder) filled with scripts that you want track with `git`.
+Your directory is named `server-scripts` and it lives in your home directory: `/home/alice/server-scripts`.

+We will start by initializing the `server-scripts` directory into a `git` repository.

+Next we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
+The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.

+**NOTE**: the directory and the repository can have the same name, but guides that use the same names suck because they are very confusing to newbies (_like me_).

+Initialize the directory by navigating into the directory and then issuing the `git init` command

+    $ cd /home/alice/server-scripts
+    $ git init

+You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:

+`Initialized empty Git repository in /home/alice/server-scripts/.git/`
+    $ git clone --bare server-scripts script-repo.git